nextstrain/nextclade/docs/user/nextclade-web/getting-started.md

 - Select example sequences: click "Examples" and choose a pathogen from the menu.
 - Provide an `input-fasta` URL parameter (See [URL parameters](./url-parameters))

-We recommend to analyze at most a few hundreds of sequences at a time in Nextclade Web.
-If you need to analyze large mounts of data, try command-line version of Nextclade called [Nextclade CLI](../nextclade-cli).
+We recommend to analyze at most a few hundred sequences at a time in Nextclade Web.
+On high-end hardware, Nextclade web can handle up to around 50 MB of input FASTA data.
+If you need to analyze more sequences, try the command-line version of Nextclade called [Nextclade CLI](../nextclade-cli) which can handle arbitrarily large datasets (300 GB and more).

 ### 2. Select a dataset